-The school's Positive Relationships Policy aims to promote an environment where everyone in our school community feels happy, secure and safe to learn within an ethos of mutual respect, particularly following COVID-19.
+The school's Positive Relationships Policy aims to promote an environment where everyone in our school community feels happy, secure and safe to learn within an ethos of mutual respect.
+This policy is designed to promote and explicitly teach good behaviour, rather than merely deter anti-social behaviour.
 Our motto of 'Learning, Love and Laughter' is at the core of this approach.